George Masters: Works

 Masters made two collections from Australia's south west for the museum in Sydney, noted as exceptional in a period when the study the birds of the region was lacking.
 He arrived by ship at King George Sound in 1866 for his first expedition, collecting a single specimen of the cryptic noisy scrub bird and two of the western bristlebird in a total of 281 bird skins.
-His second expedition (1868–9) was longer and further, journeying from Albany as far as the head of the Pallinup River, returning to Sydney with six more Atrichornis clamosus skins, 10 of Dasyornis longirostris, and eight of Psophodes nigrogularis (western whipbird).
+His second expedition (1868–69) was longer and further, journeying from Albany as far as the head of the Pallinup River, returning to Sydney with six more Atrichornis clamosus skins, 10 of Dasyornis longirostris, and eight of Psophodes nigrogularis (western whipbird).
 These collections also supplemented those of nests and eggs of that state at the Australian Museum, and allowed A. J. North to publish more complete records of its birds oology and nidification in 1889.

 He continued collecting for himself, Krefft, Macleay, and others, despite an agreement with the museum to desist from doing so for personal gain.

 Masters is said to have gained extensive knowledge of Australian fauna, but avoided recording this in writing.
 However, Masters observations of Atrichornis clamosus were published and are important records of a rare and little-known bird.
 His collections are often cited in North's Nests and eggs of birds found breeding in Australia (publ.
 1901–14).
 He served as curator at the Macleay Museum until 1912.

 Legacy

-Masters is commemorated in the scientific name of a species of Australian venomous snake, Drysdalia mastersii.
+Masters is commemorated in the scientific name of a species of an Australian venomous snake, Drysdalia mastersii.